Alluxio/alluxio/docs/Running-Tachyon-on-Virtual-Box.md

 ./create <number of machines> vb
 ```

-Each node of the cluster has a Tachyon worker, `TachyonMaster` has a Tachyon master.
+Each node of the cluster runs a Tachyon worker, and the `TachyonMaster` runs a Tachyon master.

 # Access the cluster

 **Access through Web UI**

-After command `./create <number of machines> vb` succeeds, you can see two green lines like below
+After the command `./create <number of machines> vb` succeeds, you can see two green lines like
-shown at the end of the shell output:
+below shown at the end of the shell output:

     >>> TachyonMaster public IP is xxx, visit xxx:19999 for Tachyon web UI<<<
     >>> visit default port of the web UI of what you deployed <<<